Design Museum Academy Adult Workshop

 Create your own lamp inspired by our display PLATFORM: Bethan Laura Wood.
 Led by designer Holly Rollins, explore cultural stories, research methods and hands-on modelling to design and build a functional lamp prototype that embodies personal and collective narratives.

-In this workshop, you will explore key themes in Bethan Laura Wood’s work – adornment, desire, modernity, tradition and the beauty in the everyday – and how functional design can incorporate personal narrative and storytelling.
+In this one-day creative workshop, you will explore key elements in Bethan Laura Wood’s work, such as adornment, desire, modernity, craft, beauty in the ordinary, and how functional design can incorporate personal narratives and storytelling.

-Designer Holly Rollins will introduce her own practice and research-based design methodology.
-You will be encouraged to delve into multiple references and gather inspiration for your design, exploring storytelling and memory around objects and reflecting on the connection as a starting point for your lamp design.
+Facilitator Holly Rollins will introduce her design practice and research methodology.
+You will then delve into your own references and gather inspiration for your lamp design, using storytelling and memory and connections as a starting point.

-In the second half of the workshop, you will build your own prototype using modelling materials and decorative tools provided.
-At the end of the session, participants will have a chance to share their designs with the group and discuss how lighting can act as a cultural conduit.
+You will work on a prototype for your design using the provided modelling materials and decorative tools.
+Participants will be encouraged to share their ideas with the group and discuss how lighting can act as a cultural conduit.

-Each participant will leave with a unique and functional lamp prototype and a deeper understanding of how design can illuminate emotional connections, cultural storytelling, and aesthetic exploration.
+Each attendee will leave with a unique and functional lamp prototype and a deeper understanding of how functional design can illuminate emotional connections, cultural storytelling, and aesthetic exploration.

-Understand the relationship between emotional connection and object design
+Understand the relationship between emotional connection and product design

-Gain insight into Bethan Laura Wood's design process
+Gain insight into the research and design process

 Explore the significance of adornment and tradition in cultural and personal narratives